rhayman/ephysiopy/docs/api/ephysiopy/common/fieldcalcs/index.rst

    Extracts various measures from a spatial autocorrelogram

+   :param A:
-   :param A: BinnedData object containing the spatial autocorrelogram (SAC) in
+             object containing the spatial autocorrelogram (SAC) in A.binned_data[0]
-             A.binned_data[0]
-   :param maxima: The method used to detect the peaks in the SAC.
+   :type A: BinnedData
-                  Legal values are 'single' and 'centroid'.
+   :param maxima (str: Legal values are 'single' and 'centroid'.
 Default 'centroid'
-   :type maxima: str, optional
+   :type maxima (str: The method used to detect the peaks in the SAC.
+   :param optional): Legal values are 'single' and 'centroid'.
+Default 'centroid'
+   :type optional): The method used to detect the peaks in the SAC.
-   :param allProps: Whether to return a dictionary that
+   :param allProps: Whether to return a dictionary that contains the attempt to fit
-   :type allProps: bool, optional
-   :param contains the attempt to fit an ellipse around the edges of the:
-   :param central size peaks.
-See below: Default True
+                    an ellipse around the edges of the central size peaks.
+See below
+   :type allProps: bool default=True

-   :returns: A dictionary containing measures of the SAC.
+   :returns: Measures of the SAC.
              Keys include:
                  * gridness score
                  * scale